SolarFab/automatic-letter-digitization/README.md

 - for the prototype logos of six companies were used to train the mobilenetV2 model
 - python flask framework was used to build a webbased user interface
 - open source python pdf scanner was used to scan the documents and save it as pdf
+- a function is matching name of the sender with the resepective folder of the company in a document folder and automatically saves it in the right space

 ### First Step: Take picture of logo o letter head